abhin4v/feed-repeat/README.md

 - `repeatedEntryCount` (integer, required): Number of entries to select for repetition per run.
 - `minimumEntryAgeDays` (integer, required): Minimum age in days for entries to be eligible for selection.
 - `minRunGapDays` (integer, optional, default: 1): Minimum gap in days between consecutive runs for this feed.
 Prevents the feed from being processed more frequently than specified.
+- `maxEntryCountPerDomain` (integer, optional): Maximum number of entries to select from any single domain.
+When set, ensures diversity by limiting count of entries coming from one domains.
+If not specified, no domain-based limit is applied.

 ## How It Works